Meet Robert P. Arthur

 Rumoured to be the son of a selkie, during The Golden Age of Piracy, thirteen-year-old William is shipped out of his home in the Orkneys to become a pirate and falls in love with Anne Bonnie, the most notorious woman pirate of the age.

-The first forty pages of the book is a nakedly autobiographical look at the first ten years of the author’s life on the water on the Eastern Shore of Virginia.
-Written in gulps and fleeting drizzles or shadows, each section is written in its own style from high diction to short thrusts of tough guy […]
+Silver Beach Road The first forty pages of the book is a nakedly autobiographical look at the first ten years of the author’s life on the water on the Eastern Shore of Virginia.
+Written in gulps and fleeting drizzles or shadows, each section is written in its own style from high diction to short thrusts […]

-Based on the poetry of Carolyn Kreiter-Foronda and dramatized by Robert P. Arthur, the musical poem/play moves from an out of body life-death experience when she was young to her marriage to South American Indian Patricio Foronda and her development as a painter and poet on the western bank of the Chesapeake Bay.
-The work […]
+Based on the poetry of Carolyn Kreiter-Foronda and dramatized by Robert P. Arthur, the musical poem/play moves from an out-of-body, life-death experience when Kreiter-Foronda was young to her marriage to South American Indian Patricio Foronda

 Written for the Generic Theatre in Norfolk, Virginia, it uses story telling, poetry, and music, including three original Christmas Carols,

-Ranked as one of the finest books ever written about Tidewater, Virginia, Hymn is the best-selling book of its publisher, Road Publishers, and the primary reason its author has been a finalist for Poet Laureate in Virginia twice, as well as ranked among Virginia’s most popular authors.
-In stunningly gorgeous and evocative language, he resurrects […]
+Ranked as one of the finest books ever written about Tidewater, Virginia, Hymn is the best-selling book of its publisher, Road Publishers.
+Stunningly gorgeous and evocative language.

-Corey Coots is a rising star in the snake-handling Sign’s Following Church in the hills of Appalachia.
+Full length Stage Play – Corey Coots is a rising star in the snake-handling Signs Following Church in the hills of Appalachia.
 He is supported by his wife, Star, who after his death aspires to become a preacher like her husband.
-Her world is disrupted again when an autistic student from the UK arrives to win her heart as well […]

-Three one-act plays: half serious and half comic comedies reflective of life on the Eastern Shore of Virginia and Maryland in the 1940’s.
-Inundated with ghosts in hooty owl form, fisher folk fighting to stay in their homes by the bay, and intrusive memories.
-“Matins of the Sook,” this much performed play, is considered one […]
+Three one-act plays: half-serious and half comic comedies reflective of life on the Eastern Shore of Virginia and Maryland in the 1940’s.
+This much performed play, is considered one of Arthur’s best.

-Robert P. Arthur and Aphrodite Anagnost are a terrifying pair of gifted verbalist who have pulled off one of the most evocatively written horror novels in decades.
-The winner of the Chanticleer book prize for a ghost story, Passover chronicles a day and night in the lives of a wealthy rural family that discovers through […]
+Passover Robert P. Arthur and Aphrodite Anagnost are a terrifying pair of gifted verbalists who have pulled off one of the most evocatively written horror novels in decades.
+The winner of the Chanticleer book prize for a ghost story, Passover chronicles a day and night in the lives of a wealthy rural family that discovers […]

 A tribute to Vincent Van Gogh.